 - 9:00am – 12:00pm Current Issues in College Sports & Class lecture and discussion

-*Please note, however, that since there are a number of out of class field trips and guest speakers there are very few typical days.
-For example, on the day the class goes to the baseball stadium, the afternoon portion of class is typically cancelled because of the time the students spend at the ball park watching the game and talking to team executives.
+*Please note that since there are a number of out of class field trips and guest speakers there are very few “typical” days.
+For example, on the day the class goes to the baseball stadium, the afternoon portion of class is typically cancelled because of the time spent at the ball park watching the game and talking to team executives.

 Students will go on field trips to various sport complexes in Central New York.
-They may include: The Cooperstown Baseball Hall of Fame and Museum, a Syracuse Chiefs Game, and the Dome!
+They may include: The Cooperstown Baseball Hall of Fame and Museum, a Syracuse Mets game, and the Dome.

 Final Academic Obligation

-Students are permitted to leave on Friday, July 12, 2019 after 4:30pm upon the completion of the final class.
+Students are permitted to leave after 4:30pm on Friday, July 10 upon the completion of the final class.
 If students have any questions regarding their final academic obligation, we encourage them to reach out to their instructor.
 Please refer to the Move-Out page for important information regarding the checkout process.

 John Wolohan – Professor

-Attorney John Wolohan is a professor of Sports Law in the David B. Falk College of Sport and Human Dynamics and the College of Law at Syracuse University.
+Attorney John Wolohan is a professor of Sports Law at the David B. Falk College of Sport and Human Dynamics and the College of Law at Syracuse University.